Harmonic mappings between singular metric spaces: Introduction

 \section{Introduction}

 Given a mapping $u\colon M\to N$ between two smooth Riemannian manifolds, there is a natural concept of energy associated to $u$.
-We refer the minimizers, or more generally, the critical points of such energy functional, as harmonic mappings.
-In the very beginning, the research on harmonic mappings comes together with the theory of minimal surfaces and it gains separate investigation after the work of Bochner~\cite{sy97}.
-However, the important existence, uniqueness and regularity theory were established relatively late - only after the work of Morrey~\cite{m48} on the Plateau's problem.
-The breakthrough in higher dimensional theory of harmonic mappings was made by Eells and Sampson~\cite{es64}, Hartman~\cite{h67} and by Hamilton~\cite{h75} for manifolds with boundary via the heat equation method, where the target manifold $N$ was assumed to be non-positively curved.
-The regularity theory for general target Riemannian manifold has later been developed by Schoen and Uhlenbeck in a seminal paper~\cite{su82}; see also~\cite{su83,hkw77,gg82,jm83}.
+The minimizers, or more generally, the critical points of such energy functional, are called harmonic mappings.
+In the very beginning, the research on harmonic mappings comes together with the theory of minimal surfaces and it has attracted great attention after the work of Bochner~\cite{sy97}.
+However, the important existence, uniqueness and regularity theory were established relatively late - only after the work of Morrey~\cite{m48} on the Plateau problem in Riemannian manifold.
+The breakthrough in higher dimensional theory of harmonic mappings was made by Eells and Sampson~\cite{es64}, Hartman~\cite{h67} and idenpendently by Alber~\cite{alber64,alber67} and by Hamilton~\cite{h75} for manifolds with boundary via the heat equation method, where the target manifold $N$ was assumed to be non-positively curved.
+The regularity theory for general target Riemannian manifold has later been developed by Schoen and Uhlenbeck in a seminal paper~\cite{su82} and independently in~\cite{gg82,gg84} for manifolds with a single chart; see also~\cite{su83,hkw77,jm83}.
 In the remarkable work of Gromov and Schoen~\cite{gs92}, the authors proposed a variational approach for the theory of harmonic mappings to the setting of mappings into singular metric spaces, along with important applications to rigidity problems for certain discrete groups.

 Now, consider a mapping $u\colon X\to Y$, where $X=(X,d,\mu)$ is a metric measure space and $Y=(Y,d)$ a metric space.
 In a fundamental and important paper of Korevaar and Schoen~\cite{ks93}, an energy functional associated to $L^2(X,Y)$ mappings was introduced.
 More precisely, for each $\varepsilon>0$, one defines an approximating energy functional $E_\varepsilon(u)\colon C_0(X)\to \R$ on the space of continuous functions with compact support by